 It’s a product of the protein known as Keratin and comes in three flavors: contour, sensory, and down – feathers.

 Feathers perform far more services for birds than you probably ever thought.

 Mature feathers are dead and can only be repaired through imping, although their initial growth is called a pin feather and is quite alive.

-If a pin feather breaks a bird can suffer blood loss so the pin feather must be removed as quick as possible.
+If a pin feather breaks a bird can suffer blood loss so the pin feather must be removed as quickly as possible.

-Sometimes there’s no avoiding it, your bird’s nails haven’t been trimmed in a long time and some blood drips on their feathers during the trimming process.
+Sometimes there’s no avoiding it, your bird’s nails haven’t been trimmed in a long time, the quick lengthened and you nick the vein in a nail.